Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 The turkey aimed to offer a smaller version of Broad Breasted turkey to the commercial market.
 Alas!
 The bird was too small for commercial farmers and did not gain the popularity the breeders initially hoped for.

 Midget white is named for its white plumage and miniature size.
-Considered small among the different turkey breeds, they weigh barely more than the largest chicken.
+They weigh barely more than the largest chicken and are considered small among the different turkey breeds.

 They can weigh from 8-23 pounds, depending on sex.
 Nevertheless, they make a good choice for a backyard poultry farm.